 Your surgeon and anesthesiologist can answer questions and discuss additional concerns prior to surgery.

 During the candidacy process, the potential candidate meets with members of the cochlear implant team and with the surgeon to gather information and to discuss expectations and outcomes of the procedure.
 The information gathered at this time is essential in determining if the individual is indeed a cochlear implant candidate, and if so, what ear should be implanted.
 The following are a number of factors to be considered when deciding which ear to implant.

-Considerations for each ear are:
+each ear are: